 "There are people in Rushville who would have been obliged to ask for aid last winter had it not been for the work they got through the Indian campaign.
 But I do not think such a method will be resorted to for the purpose of creating another disturbance."

-Strenging of the snow up in that country.
-Speaking of the snow up in that country, Colonel Henry said: "The drifts are ten fest deep in many places, and when it begins to meit the whole country will be like a bog.
-There has not been so much snow up there at any one time before in ten years as there is any one time before in ten years as there is right now."

-A group of officers, ranging mrank from a colonel of cavalry down to a lieutenant of infantry, were seated in the rounda of the l'axton discussing the probabilities of another uprising of the Sioux in the spring.
+Speaking of the snow up in that counter Speaking of the snow up in that country, Colonel Henry said: "The drifts are ten feet deep in many places, and when it begins to melt the whole country will be like a bog.
+There has not been so much snow up there at any one time before in ten years as there is right now." right now."
+A group of officers, ranging in rank from a colonel of cavalry down to a lieutenant of infantry, were seated in the rotunda of the Paxton discussing the probabilities of another uprising of the Sioux in the spring.
 A major of cavalry, in response to a query, said: "Some reports have come to us about the danger of the friendly Indians joining the bostile Sioux in the spring.
 So many things may happen between now and spring in the Indian question that it is hard to form any definite opinion on the Indian question."
 A lieutenant recently returned from Pine Ridge said: "Considerable of this agitation comes from civilians who would be benefited financially by another campaign.
-A great financially by another campaign.
-A great many of the reports from the agency originate and are sent out to the country at large by people who would be the gainers by having a large body of troops in the vicinity.
-No. I do not think there will be a fresh outthe matter are in favor of military agents instead of civilians, General Miles it is claimed had a hard fight with the authorities at Washington to get a with the authorities at Washington to get a few army officers appointed as supervisors of the reservations after the affair at Wounded Knee.
-These appointments are only temporary as the orders stand now and civi-ians are liable to be appointed at almost any time to take the place of the military agents.
-The duty of the army officers now is charge of the agencies is to see that rations and If army officers acted as agents the reports, it is claimed, of disturbances of any kind would be far more reliable.
-There would be no half founded rumors from badly frightened agents and others connected with the

-It is reported that Frank Rorie, the government scout, employed at the agency has said that in his opinion there will be no outbreak.
-The Indians seem to have had enough former hostiles are reported as acked up their tepees and struck out for the nills saying, like Standing Bear did, that ighting wasn't in their line.
+A great many of the reports from the agency originate and are sent out to the country at large by people who would be the gainers by people who would be the gainers by having a large body of troops in the vicinity.
+No. I do not think there will be a fresh out All of the officers spoken to in regard to the matter are in favor of military agents instend of civilians.
+General Mules it is claimed had a hard fight twith the authorities at Washington to get a few army officers appointed as supervisors of the reservations after the affair at Wounded Knee.
+These appointments are only temporary as the orders stand now and civilians are liable to be appointed at almost any time to take the piace of the military agents.
+The duty of the army officers now in charge of the agencies is to see that rations and clothing are properly issued.
+If army officers acted as agents the reports it is claimed, of disturbances of any kind would be far more reliable.
+There would be no haif founded rumors from badly fright-ened agents and others connected with the It is reported that Frank Roric, the government scout, employed at the agency has said that in his opinion there will be no outbreak.
+The Indians seem to have had enough of it for the time at least and many of the former hostiles are reported as having packed up their tepees and struck out for the hills saying, like Standing Bear did, that fighting wasn't in their line.
+ON FORT CROOK.